eaxsi/sim7000-tracker/README.md

 # Communication
 The tracker communicates using the MQTT protocol, which is a publish/subscribe -type protocol.

-The tracker uses also HTTP for OTA-update downloading.
+The tracker also uses HTTP for OTA-update downloading.

 ## Tracker ID
 Tracker ID id an unique 7-numbered identifier for the tracker.
 It is made from the cellular modems IMEI-number.

 ## Connecting
 When the tracker connects to the tracker it updates the connected topic to 1.
-If the tracker connects to the broker first time after boot, it sends the  installed software version.
+If the tracker connects to the broker for the first time after boot, it sends the installed software version.

 ## Status
-The tracker sends periodically a status message that contains the battery state of charge(SOC), cellular signal strength and charging status.
+The tracker periodically sends a status message that contains the battery state of charge(SOC), cellular signal strength and charging status.
 These values are sent as a comma separated string.

 | Order in message | Data                     | Datatype | Unit |
 |------------------|--------------------------|----------|------|